pabrojast/ckanext-schemingdcat/README.md

     ```

     >**Note**<br>
     >You can ommit any field you're not going to use for faceting, but the best policy could be to add all values at the beginning.
+    >
+    >The extra fields depend on your [schema](/ckanext/scheming_dcat/schemas/)

 	**Be sure to restart Solr after modify the schema.**